Queen of Music K S Chithra

 If at all you are looking for an icing on the cake, here’s Chithra’s lilting duet with A R Rahman in the latter’s album from 2013 – Raunaq!

-A surprising crossover!
+A surprising crossover

-Most of Chithra’s fans are well-aware of her international ventures that are far and few between.
+Most of Chithra’s fans are well aware of her international ventures that are far and few between.
 What came recently as a pleasant surprise was her song for the famous Pakistani TV show Bholi Bano.
 A simple romantic number with great emphasis on expressions had the listeners from Pakistan in awe.

 If I were to make a wish on Chithra’s birthday, I would make one for a magnificent return to the Bollywood music scene.
-Even it happens to be for a single melody, it will totally satiate her Bollywood fans for years to come.
+Even it happens to be for a single melody, it will satiate her Bollywood fans for years to come.

 ALSO READ: When a fanboy profiles his favourite celebrity – K S Chithra